shiguredo/mp4-rust/README.en.md

 [![Documentation](https://docs.rs/shiguredo_mp4/badge.svg)](https://docs.rs/shiguredo_mp4)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-## About Shiguredo's open-source software
+## About Shiguredo’s open source software

-We will not respond to pull requests or issues that have not been discussed on Discord.
-Additionally, Discord is only available in Japanese.
+We will not respond to PRs or issues that have not been discussed on Discord.
+Also, Discord is only available in Japanese.

-Please review <https://github.com/shiguredo/oss> before using this software.
+Please read <https://github.com/shiguredo/oss> before use.

 ## Overview